RyzenGatto/PartyC/README.md

 The program takes an input between 10 and 99 (inclusive) and decrements until both place value numbers are odd.

+## CZipCodes

+This program takes a zipcode as an input (and only a 5 digit zip code) and converts the digits into English text without the use of strings or the string library.

 ### Notes
 MIT license, use as you wish.